AnshumanTiwari2006/IQR-Method-for-Outliers/README.md

 IQR (Interquartile Range): 82,654.0
 Upper Limit (Q₃ + 1.5 × IQR): 239,387.5
 Lower Limit (Q₁ − 1.5 × IQR): −91,228.5

 ⚠️ Since income values cannot be negative in this context, only data points above 239,387.5 are treated as outliers.
-⚠️ Since income can't be negative, only upper outliers exist in this dataset!

 🧹 Outlier Handling Techniques

-1. ✂️ Trimming (Removal)
+✂️ Trimming (Removal)
 Remove rows where income exceeds the upper limit.
 Outliers detected: 77 rows

 We create a new DataFrame by keeping only rows where income is within the calculated limits: df_changed = df[(df['income'] < upper_limit) & (df['income'] > lower_limit)]

 ❌ Pros: Simple
 ❌ Cons: Reduces sample size — may lose valuable data

-2. 🧢 Capping (Winsorization)
+🧢 Capping (Winsorization)
 Replace extreme values with boundary limits — preserves dataset size!
 We assign a new column in the DataFrame using nested np.where logic: df_new['income'] = np.where( &nbsp;&nbsp;&nbsp;&nbsp;df['income'] > upper_limit,